aws/mynah-ui/docs/CONFIG.md

 # `persistConversations`
 Whether data of tabs should be persisted so that it can be loaded later.
 If disabled, the `MynahUI.save()` function will have no effect.
 When enabled, the `MynahUI.save()` function will either save to localStorage by default under the `mynah-ui-storage` key, or use custom saving behavior defined with the `onSave()` callback.

+> [!NOTE]
+> Make sure to take into account how different IDE windows e.g. could conflict by saving to the same location, causing possibly unexpected saving behavior.

 default: `false`

 ---